Observation

 Interpreting Observation

 The concept of observation in LL takes on different meanings depending upon the context.
-For example:
+For example:- recording a measurement

 For example, one project team member (PTM) may have heard about the presence of a chemical leak; whereas, another PTM may have smelled the chemical leak during the same time period.
 If the two instances confirm the lesson, then it may be verifiable through the process of triangulated observation.